Manufacturing · CNC

 18%

 On Fanuc and Haas controls the generator emits compact canned cycles (G81, G82, G83, G73, G85/86/89 and rigid-tap G84).
-As soon as you customise the peck table, choose a diminishing schedule, mix hole heights or target GRBL, the program is automatically expanded into explicit G0/G1 moves so every plunge is honoured exactly.
+As soon as you customise the peck table, choose a diminishing schedule, mix hole heights or target GRBL, the program expands into explicit G0/G1 moves so every plunge is honoured exactly.

-Start from an even peck increment, switch to a diminishing schedule for deep holes, or hit “Expand & customise” to edit every individual plunge: its depth, how far it retracts and any dwell.
+Start from an even peck increment, switch to a diminishing schedule for deep holes, or hit “Expand & customise” to edit every plunge: its depth, retract distance, and dwell.
 Add a deeper final plunge to break through cleanly at the bottom of the material.

 The R plane is a small clearance above the stock where rapid switches to feed.
 The safe plane sits clear of clamps; choose G98 to return there between holes, or G99 to stay at the R plane for speed on flat parts.